ihavethatonvinyl/blog/content/liner-notes/coldplays-the-scientist-and-break-up-grief.md

 *It’s such a shame for us to part*

 Such a cruel thing to happen, Especially when you don’t know why it happened, or even how.
 One minute he was here, sitting on our couch, in our living room, in our house, and the next he was gone, out the door for good, a disappearing act that would rival most magicians.
 I was left with a house that suddenly seemed cavernous.
-Filling that house with his music a month later seemed like the only way to combat all that.
+Filling that house with this music a month later seemed like the only way to combat all that.
 Feel my feelings.
 Experience my emotions.
 Listen to “The Scientist” enough times to have it make a room inside my heart, enough times to learn all the words, to take them in and spit them out as my own, to match what Martin was singing with what I was feeling.

 I owe so much to this song, this whole album.
 So much is said about Coldplay—especially this week—and not a lot of it is good.
 But I will forever treasure “The Scientist” as a piece of art.
 The way the words wind themselves around me, forming a rope that squeezes my heart, extracting every last emotion from it.